PayelBhattacharjee14/MARS/README.md

 MARS addresses this limitation through two coupled components:

 - **Margin-aware augmentation:** MARS computes reward margins for preference pairs and allocates more augmentation budget to low-margin or mis-ranked examples where the reward model needs stronger corrective supervision.
 - **Semantic-aware refinement:** MARS measures the semantic distance between chosen and rejected responses.
-Semantically well-separated pairs are augmented directly, while semantically close pairs are first rewritten to sharpen the chosen--rejected contrast before augmentation.
+Semantically well-separated pairs are augmented directly, while semantically close pairs are first rewritten to sharpen the chosen-rejected contrast before augmentation.

 By combining margin-based allocation with semantic refinement, MARS targets supervision where it is most informative while avoiding redundant synthetic variants with weak ranking signal.